What is a PEO? In a nutshell:

 - Group health, dental, and vision through Blue Cross Blue Shield of Massachusetts, Delta Dental, and Vision Service Plan

-- Long- & short-term disability coverage with UNUM
+- Long- and short-term disability coverage with UNUM

 - Life/AD&D products with UNUM